cvc5/cvc5/docs/api/python/python.rst

 You can compare examples using the two APIs by visiting the :doc:`examples page <../../examples/quickstart>`.

-Installation (Except MacOS with Apple Silicon)
+Installation (x86-64 variants of Linux and macOS)
 ------------

 The base and pythonic Python API can be installed via `pip` as follows: